chris-greening/spyrograph/_posts/2023-04-06-enhancing-our-Spyrograph-visualizations-with-boomerang.md

 The boomerang effect can also be combined with looping, allowing the animation to play continuously.
 To achieve this, set both the `boomerang` and `repeat` arguments to `True` in the `animate` method

 {% highlight python %}
+from spyrograph import Hypotrochoid import numpy as np

 # Repeating animation of a hypotrochoid by incrementally changing the rolling radius r
 Hypotrochoid.animate(